Cogsyy/AnticGamesTest/README.md

 - I've included a build under the Build Folder
 - I've also included UML diagrams in the root folder.
 - The game is not built to handle resetting things properly, please restart the application for this!
+- The ant flashes red when he attacks.